Jira Workflow#

 • If added during a Sprint in progress, notify Sprint Lead if this is out of scope work for the current Sprint.

-• if work is to be completed during the current Epic’s time frame, link to the Epic.
+• If work is to be completed during the current Epic’s time frame, link to the Epic.

 • If not, notify Sprint Lead that a new epic is needed.